Share

 How To Get Your Free Initial Consultation

-There are various things that doctors and parents can do to lower the risk of a child developing cerebral palsy before pregnancy, during pregnancy, during labor and delivery, and after the baby is born.
-The following are some of the precautions that can be taken to reduce the risk of developmental problems, including cerebral palsy.
+Various things exist that doctors and parents can do to lower the risk of a child developing cerebral palsy before pregnancy, during pregnancy, during labor and delivery, and after the baby is born.
+The following are some of the precautions that can be taken to help with cerebral palsy prevention:

 Before Pregnancy